Erie doctrine

-Scope
+Application and the "Erie Guess"

 There are two main objectives of the Erie decision: (1) to discourage forum shopping among litigants, and (2) to avoid inequitable administration of the laws.
 Broadly speaking, the second objective is sometimes referred to as "vertical uniformity" and is rooted in the idea that in a given state, the outcome of the litigation should not be grossly different just because a litigant filed a claim in a state court rather than a federal court or vice versa.

 The Erie doctrine today applies regardless of how the federal court may hear a state claim.
 Whether the federal court encounters a state law issue in diversity jurisdiction, supplemental jurisdiction, or bankruptcy jurisdiction, the federal court must honor state common law when deciding state law issues.
 In effect, when the U.S. Constitution does not control and Congress has not legislated (or cannot legislate) on a topic, then the laws of the states necessarily govern and state judge-made rules are equally binding on the federal courts as state statutes.

 The federal court must determine if either 1) state law is clear as to the case in controversy, or 2) if not, then has the state's highest court ruled specifically on a similar case.
 If so, the state law or court ruling must be followed.
-But if not, then the federal court must determine how the state's highest court would potentially rule on a matter: for example, it may look to state appellate courts to see how they ruled, and if the state chose not to hear further appeals, the federal court could determine that the high court agreed with the appellate courts.
-The determination is called an "Erie guess", though the term "guess" is a misnomer as the federal court must make a reasoned determination in its ruling.
+If not, then the federal court must determine how the state's highest court would potentially rule on a matter.
+For example, it may look to state appellate courts to see how they ruled, and if the state chose not to hear further appeals, the federal court can determine that the high court agreed with the appellate courts.
+The determination is called an "'Erie guess".
+An “Erie guess” allows the federal court to assume the state’s highest court’s decision if it were given the same issue.

 Alternatively though, the court may elect to certify the question to the state's highest court for a ruling on state law in the matter.
 Some states, however, do not allow Federal District Courts to certify questions, only the Supreme Court or Federal Circuit Courts of Appeals.

-Origin
+Before Erie

 The Erie case involved a fundamental question of federalism and the jurisdiction of federal courts in the United States.
-In 1789, the Congress passed a law still in effect today called the Rules of Decision Act, which states that the laws of a state furnish the rules of decision for a federal court sitting in that state.
+In 1789, the Congress passed a law still in effect today called the Rules of Decision Act (28 U.S.C. § 1652), which states that the laws of a state furnish the rules of decision for a federal court sitting in that state.
 Thus, a federal court in Texas, hearing a case based on diversity (as opposed to a federal question), has to follow the laws of the applicable state in resolving a case before it.